DaXcess/LCVR/Docs/README.md

-# Thunderstore Wiki Pages
+﻿# Documentation

-This directory will store all the wiki pages that can be found on the Thunderstore page
+This directory will store all the documentation for thunderstore pages and the LCVR API